Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - The Rams have covered the spread twice this season when favored by 4 points or more (in seven chances).

-- Los Angeles' games this year have hit the over on five of 11 set point totals (45.5%).
+- Los Angeles' games this year have gone over the point total five times in 11 opportunities (45.5%).

-- When Los Angeles puts up more than 25.3 points, it is 5-4 against the spread and 7-0 overall.
+- Los Angeles is 5-4 against the spread and 7-0 overall in games when it puts up more than 25.3 points.

-- In games that Los Angeles amasses over 338.1 yards, the team is 5-6 against the spread and 7-2 overall.
+- Los Angeles is 5-6 against the spread and 7-2 overall when the team picks up more than 338.1 yards.

 - This year, the Rams have turned the ball over nine times, four more than the 49ers' takeaways (5).